kakwa/ldapcherry/docs/deploy.rst

             - '@example.com'

-* lcUidNumber: generate an uid number from 2 other fields and between a minimum and maximum value
+* lcUidNumber: generate an uid number from 2 other fields and between a minimum and maximum value:

 .. sourcecode:: yaml